Time-dependent rate of multicomponent dark matter: Reproducing the DAMA/LIBRA phase-2 results: Introduction

-Dark matter (DM) is one of the greatest mysteries of nature.
-Until now evidence for its existence stems from its gravitational interactions.
-There is one potential exception coming from direct detection experiments: the long-standing annual modulation signal observed by the DAMA/LIBRA collaboration~\cite{Bernabei:2010mq,Bernabei:2013xsa} (denoted by DAMA in the following).
-The significance for the annual modulation of the complete data set is $12.9\,\sigma$.
-DAMA is unable to distinguish, on an event-by-event basis, electron recoils from nuclear recoils on its sodium iodide (NaI) crystals.
-However, by measuring the annual modulation (c.f., the total rate) and by performing different checks (only single hit events, phase close to June 2nd, period of 1 year, amplitude, etc.) the DAMA collaboration rejects the possibility that modulated backgrounds (neutrons, muons, solar neutrinos, radon, etc.) are the cause of the signal.
-Also several independent studies have been performed in the literature without finding any conclusive explanation~\cite{FernandezMartinez:2012wd,Klinger:2016tlo,Belli:2017hqs,Bernabei:2018drd,McKinsey:2018xdb}.
-Until the very latest phase-2 results, under reasonable particle physics and astrophysical assumptions the signal was consistent in both amplitude and phase with that expected from Weakly Interacting Massive Particles (WIMPs).
-Assuming the Standard Halo Model (SHM) and elastic scattering, the best-fit masses and cross sections are well-known: a light DM with mass $\sim 10$ GeV scattering mainly on sodium (light mass solution), or a heavy DM with mass $\sim 70$ GeV scattering mainly on iodine (heavy mass solution)~\cite{Bottino:2003cz,Bottino:2003iu,Gondolo:2005hh,Fairbairn:2008gz,Kopp:2009qt, Schwetz:2011xm, DelNobile:2015lxa,Herrero-Garcia:2015kga}.
+The current significance for the modulation in the complete DAMA data set is $12.9\,\sigma$.
+The DAMA collaboration, as well as several independent studies, have not found that modulated backgrounds like those of neutrons, muons, solar neutrinos or radon can be responsible for the signal~\cite{Chang:2011eb,FernandezMartinez:2012wd,Klinger:2016tlo,Belli:2017hqs,Bernabei:2018drd,McKinsey:2018xdb}.
+Until the very latest phase-2 results, under reasonable particle physics and astrophysical assumptions, the signal was consistent in both amplitude and phase with that expected from Weakly Interacting Massive Particles (WIMPs).
+Assuming the Standard Halo Model (SHM) and elastic scattering, the best-fit masses (and cross sections) are well-known: a light DM with mass $\sim 10$ GeV scattering mainly on sodium (light mass solution), or a heavy DM with mass $\sim 70$ GeV scattering mainly on iodine (heavy mass solution)~\cite{Bottino:2003cz,Bottino:2003iu,Gondolo:2005hh,Fairbairn:2008gz,Kopp:2009qt, Schwetz:2011xm, DelNobile:2015lxa,Herrero-Garcia:2015kga}.
+We show that the modulation observed by DAMA at low energies can be reproduced in a natural way by a combination of two DM particles (2DM), without the need to invoke fine-tuned isospin-violating couplings\footnote{We note that {there have been studies that show that other effective operators can relieve the DAMA self-tension~\cite{Kang:2018qvz}.
+Also the same authors claim that compatibility with other null results can be achieved in a proton-philic spin-dependent inelastic scenario when the DM velocity distribution departs from Maxwellian~\cite{Kang:2018zld}.}}.